Liberty Hyde Bailey: Biography

 In 1884 Bailey returned to MAC to become professor and chair of the Horticulture and Landscape Gardening Department, establishing the first horticulture department in the country.

 In 1888, he moved to Cornell University in Ithaca, New York, where he assumed the chair of Practical and Experimental Horticulture.
+In 1896, he was elected to the American Philosophical Society.
 He was elected an Associate Fellow of the American Academy of Arts and Sciences in 1900.
 He founded the College of Agriculture, and in 1904 he was able to secure public funding.
 He was dean of what was then known as New York State College of Agriculture from 1903 to 1913.
 In 1908, he was appointed Chairman of The National Commission on Country Life by president Theodore Roosevelt.
 Its 1909 Report called for rebuilding a great agricultural civilization in America.
 In 1913, he retired to become a private scholar and devote more time to social and political issues.
 In 1917 he was elected a member of the United States National Academy of Sciences.

 He edited The Cyclopedia of American Agriculture (1907–09), the Cyclopedia of American Horticulture (1900–02) (continued as the Standard Cyclopedia Of Horticulture (1916–1919)) and the Rural Science, Rural Textbook, Gardencraft, and Young Folks Library series of manuals.
 He was the founding editor of the journals Country Life in America and the Cornell Countryman.
 He dominated the field of horticultural literature, writing some sixty-five books, which together sold more than a million copies, including scientific works, efforts to explain botany to laypeople, a collection of poetry; edited more than a hundred books by other authors and published at least 1,300 articles and over 100 papers in pure taxonomy.

-He also coined the words "cultivar", "cultigen", and "indigen".
+He coined the words cultivar, cultigen, and indigen.
 His most significant and lasting contributions were in the botanical study of cultivated plants.
 Bailey's publisher was George Platt Brett, Sr. of Macmillan Publishers (United States).